 This ADU is being constructed on a property I own, and I am acting as my own General Contractor.
-Although I am a licensed General Contractor, the information I provide in this guide will benefit anyone who is ready to start building their own ADU, even if you have little or no experience in construction.
-If you have a willingness to learn and are not afraid of a little hard work, then you can build your own ADU which you can use for investment or personal enjoyment.
-Or both.
+Although I am a licensed General Contractor, the information I provide in this guide will benefit anyone who is ready to start designing and building their own ADU.

 The ADU I am building will be used as a rental, so I wanted to maximize my return on investment.
 With that as my primary motivation I chose to design and build the largest ADU that was allowed under the City of Los Angeles' ADU Ordinance.